top of page

 Our Programs

-Killara Community Development
+Killara Community Outreach & Development

 James Williams, proud Gunditjmara, Gunai, Wiradjuri, and Yorta Yorta man, represents Killara as a Community Development Officer throughout Naarm.